rwf2/Rocket/site/guide/9-configuration.md

 ## Configuring TLS

-! warning: Rocket's built-in TLS is **not** considered ready for production use.
-  It is intended for development use _only_.

 Rocket includes built-in, native support for TLS >= 1.2 (Transport Layer Security).
 In order for TLS support to be enabled, Rocket must be compiled with the `"tls"` feature.
 To do this, add the `"tls"` feature to the `rocket`